The EDMO Method®

 *SEL skills adapted in part from the CASEL framework and the research report by Charles Smith, Ph.D., Gina McGovern, Reed Larson, Ph.D., Barbara Hillaker, Ph.D., Stephen C. Peck, Ph.D., (2016) “SEL Field Guide, Preparing Youth to Thrive: Promising Practices for Social & Emotional Learning”; David P. Weikhart, Center for Youth Program Quality.

-When campers practice RECIPE skills during camp, staff give them positive reinforcement and create opportunities for campers to praise each other.
+When campers practice and reflect on the RECIPE skills during camp, staff give them positive reinforcement and create opportunities for campers to praise each other.
 As they practice and praise, kids develop what experts call “emotional intelligence” or “EQ”.
 Below are “I” statements that capture the four mindsets that people with a high EQ practice regularly.
 These are the most powerful lessons that kids and staff learn at EDMO®.
 Do you identify with any of them?
 Are any of them hard for you?
 (There’s likely at least a few tough ones for all of us!)

 - I believe intelligence can be developed.